Uncanny Life – artifact and identity

 The works are displayed in a ‘built room’ installation.
 Donaldson’s intention is to create an intimate space, integrating notions of personal place and intimate themes/settings, such as the tomb and the theatre, associated with the prevalence of doll artifacts throughout history and across different cultures.

 Individually and collectively the dolls reveal the intimate and the personal.
 Imbued with both historically generic as well as autobiographical associations – reliquaries of the artist’s own contemporary existence – they come together as a collection of individual artifacts that are at once ‘canny’ and ‘uncanny’ in their creation; objects to show our existence – a trace of self.

-Artist jeweller/maker and teacher for many years, Jan Donaldson studied at RMIT University in Melbourne and hold a Doctor of Philosophy (PhD) in Fine Art, Master of Art (Fine Art) Degree, and a Diploma of Fine Art in Gold and Silversmithing.
+Artist, jeweller, maker and teacher for many years, Jan Donaldson studied at RMIT University in Melbourne and holds a Doctor of Philosophy (PhD) in Fine Art, Master of Arts (Fine Art), and a Diploma of Fine Art in Gold and Silversmithing.